Odds Against Tomorrow: Production

 The film was produced by HarBel Productions, a company founded by the film's star, Harry Belafonte.
 He selected Abraham Polonsky as the screenwriter.
 Polonsky was blacklisted by the House Unamerican Activities Committee at the time, which had conducted extensive hearings on communist influence in the film industry.
 He used John O. Killens, a black novelist and friend of Belafonte, as a front to be the credited screenwriter.
 In 1996, the Writers Guild of America restored Polonsky's film credit under his own name.

 Principal photography began in March 1959.
 All outdoor scenes were shot in New York City and Hudson, New York.
 According to director Robert Wise:

 I did something in Odds Against Tomorrow I'd been wanting to do in some pictures but hadn't had the chance.
 I wanted a certain kind of mood in some sequences, such as the opening when Robert Ryan is walking down West Side Street...I used infra-red film.
 You have to be very careful with that because it turns green things white, and you can't get too close on people's faces.
 It does distort them but gives that wonderful quality—black skies with white clouds—and it changes the feeling and look of the scenes.

 This film was the last in which Wise shot black-and-white film in the standard aspect ratio.
 This technique "gave his films the gritty realism they were known for."
 After this film, Wise shot two black-and-white films, both in the cinemascope (2.35:1) aspect ratio: Two for the Seesaw and The Haunting.

 Musical score and soundtrack

-The film score was composed, arranged and conducted by John Lewis of the Modern Jazz Quartet.
+The film score was composed, arranged, and conducted by John Lewis of the Modern Jazz Quartet.
 The soundtrack album was released on the United Artists label in 1959.
-To realize his score, Lewis assembled a 22-piece orchestra, which included MJQ bandmates Milt Jackson on vibraphone, Percy Heath on bass, Connie Kay on drums, Bill Evans on piano and Jim Hall on guitar.
+To realize his score, Lewis assembled a 22-piece orchestra, which included MJQ bandmates Milt Jackson on vibraphone, Percy Heath on bass, and Connie Kay on drums along with Bill Evans on piano and Jim Hall on guitar.

-AllMusic's Bruce Eder noted "This superb jazz score by John Lewis was later turned into a hit by The Modern Jazz Quartet.
+AllMusics Bruce Eder noted, "This superb jazz score by John Lewis was later turned into a hit by The Modern Jazz Quartet.
 It's dark and dynamic, and a classic."
 The Modern Jazz Quartet's album of Lewis' themes, Music from Odds Against Tomorrow, was recorded in October 1959.
-The track "Skating in Central Park" became a permanent part of the MJQ's repertoire.
+The track "Skating in Central Park" became a permanent part of the MJQ's repertoire and was recorded by Evans and Hall on the album Undercurrent.
 It was reused for a similar scene in the 1971 film Little Murders.